unixunion/solace-provision/README.md

 ### Manually enable TLS

-Once the appliance is up, TLS must be enabled for SEMP.
+Once the appliance is up, TLS must be enabled for SEMPv2.
 A development rootCA and localhost cert is available under [certs/](certs/), and you can follow Solace's documentation for setting it up with those or your own certs.

 * Configure TLS for SEMP: https://docs.solace.com/Configuring-and-Managing/TLS-SSL-Service-Connections.htm#managing_tls_ssl_service_1762742558_317096